isabella232/plazma-slide-20180215/plazma-slide.md

 # fluent-plugins-nursery

-* This organization is for Fluentd plugins that are not maintained by original authors.
+* For Fluentd plugins that are not maintained by original authors
-* This organization aims to provide a sustainable maintenance system for Fluentd community.
+* Aim to provide a sustainable maintenance system for Fluentd community

 # fluent-plugins-nursery